metaborg/documentation/source/core/manual/index.rst

 Core API Manual
 ===============

-.. todo:: This part of the documentation has not been written yet.
+This is the reference manual for the Spoofax Core API.

 .. toctree::
    :maxdepth: 1

    concepts
-   architecture
-   design
-   facade
    service
-   unit
    extend